muhmadJaradat/taskmaster/README.md

 ## Lab 32

 In this lab I changed the add task and main activity to create new tasks and save it to dynamoDB and also to retrieve the data from it

+## Lab 33

+In this lab the add task activity now add the new task to the amplify api with the team, also in the settings activity the user now can choose his team and the tasks will appear in the homepage based on his team